StarPlayrX/bigmac/README.md

 8. boot back into the USB installer
 9. `cd Volumes/bigmac`
 10. run `postinstall.sh`
 11. If you find an error or a bug, you can report the issue.
-Support is not part of this software and issues for `I can't get this to work` will be closed.
-Please use other resources for support and always refer back to this readme.
+Please refrain from using it for support.
+There are other resources for this.
+Thank you!

 ### How to create your USB boot disk with bigmac preinstall and postinsall scripts on its own volume + a bootable USB installer!
 2.  `cd ~/Downloads/bigmac.master`